telerik/maui-docs/controls/pdfviewer/configuration.md

 ## Customize the default BusyIndicator

-When loading documents in the PdfViewer, a busy indicator visualizes.
+When loading documents in the PDF Viewer, a busy indicator visualizes.
 If the default look of the busy indicator does not suit your needs, you could easily define a custom template through the following property:

 * `BusyIndicatorTemplate`(`DataTemplate`)&mdashSpecifies the template visualized while the Pdf Document is loading.